 ✓ Informal lectures from resident experts on conservation and eco-tourism

-Medium Activity Level: Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this summer program!
-You will need to be prepared for some physical work during the volunteer projects on the program, like trail building or the removal of invasive plants.
+Medium Activity Level: Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this summer internship!
+You will need to be prepared for some physical work during the volunteer projects on the program, like preparing beds for planting or the removal of invasive plants.

-High Camping Level: Be prepared to spend some time out in nature.
-You'll love the experience of camping, staring at the camp fire, breathing in fresh air and stargazing the night away.
+Medium Camping Level: Be prepared to spend some time out in nature.
+You'll love the experience of camping, staring at the campfire, breathing in fresh air and stargazing the night away.

 Our accommodation will be a mix of camping (tents supplied) and comfortable, clean hostels and lodges.
 Laundry and Wi-Fi facilities will be available most days, except during the weeks in the field on the volunteer projects and on expeditions.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.